alasco-tech/alasco-tech.github.io/src/content/blog/2023/10/23/how-we-serve-static-assets-at-alasco.md

 ### Deploying the assets differently

-One of the main changes that we did, was to upload the assets to an S3 bucket under a unique version rather that keeping them in the app's filesystem.
-This ensures that they will be cached by the browser.
+One of the main changes that we made, was to upload the assets to an S3 bucket under a unique version rather that keeping them in the app's filesystem.
+This allowed us to turn the browser caching back on.
 The unique version that we chose is a combination of the branch name and the last commit hash.
 In practice, we would have something like this: `https://alasco-static-assets.s3.eu-central-1.amazonaws.com/static/master-c94a236/js/main.js`

 ![The static assets build process](./images/build-process-static-assets.png)